woman laying on red light therapy bed

 Near-infrared light enhances blood flow and nitric oxide release, ensuring healing tissue receives adequate oxygen and nutrients.
 Improved circulation also supports lymphatic drainage, reduces oedema, and speeds removal of inflammatory byproducts from the surgical site.

 During surgery, nerves can be damaged or severed.
 A study on patients following the Oberlin Procedure found that the red light treatment group showed restored nerve function and greater muscle power three months after surgery.
-A separate study on neurotube surgery found improved sciatic nerve function in treated patients.
 Red light therapy also reduces neuropathic pain, a common complication following many surgical procedures.

 Red Light Therapy Before Surgery